DoctorWkt/acwj/22_Design_Locals/Readme.md

 have a single set of unique symbol slot numbers for every symbol, regardless of its scope.

-In terms of priortising local symbols over global symbols, we can search the local end of the symbol table first and, if we don't find a symbol, we can search through the global end.
+In terms of prioritising local symbols over global symbols, we can search the local end of the symbol table first and, if we don't find a symbol, we can then search through the global end.
 And, once we finish parsing a function, we can simply wipe the local end of the symbol table.

 ### Storage Classes

 C has the concept of
 [storage classes](https://en.wikipedia.org/wiki/C_syntax#Storage_class_specifiers), and we'll have to implement at least some of these classes.

-SubC has a bunch of storage classes:
+SubC implements several of the storage classes:

 ```
 /* storage classes */